 Marshall Islands company registration requirements are very simple and straightforward.
 The Marshall Islands jurisdiction uses a single company in which to incorporate all of its non-resident companies.
 The following information is needed to complete the process, together with the appropriate fees and the Articles of Incorporation:

 - Contact and physical address details

-Marshall Islands Tax of an IBC
+Marshall Islands Tax of a Business Company

 There are no taxes for any Marshall Islands Non-Resident Domestic Corporation.
 This includes all taxes including, but not limited to:

 - Capital gains tax

 - Stamp duty